Rachel loves searching for and finding healthier versions of her favorite treats so she can enjoy them more often.

-A Few Changes Make for a Healthier Classic
+A Few Effortless Changes for a Healthier Classic

 This pumpkin bread is an irresistible fall favorite in our home.
 The original Bon Appetit recipe, published back in November 1995, is fantastic and decadently rich.
-With a few changes to cut calories and boost nutrition, this bread remains a crowd pleaser but emerges as a healthier classic.
+With a few easy changes to cut calories and boost nutrition, this bread remains a crowd-pleaser but becomes a healthier classic.

 - 2 1/4 cups sugar

 - 2 cups all purpose flour